 I spent the first five years of my life in Japan.
 I was born in Syracuse, New York – in the same hospital where my mother did her training to become a registered nurse.
 At 5 1/2 months I was on my way to Japan with my parents where they would be missionaries from The Evangelical Alliance Mission (TEAM).
 I have very few memories of those years, but I do have a few and I have pictures and all the memories my mother shared with me.
 And some audio recordings my dad made.
 (He had a reel-to-reel tape recorder that he loved to use.)

-In 1951 the least expensive mode of transportation over water was by sailing as a passenger on a freighter.
+In 1951 the least expensive mode of transportation over the ocean was by sailing as a passenger on a freighter.
 Actually, that mode of travel is still available today, I think.
 At any rate, that’s how my parents and I traveled to Japan.
 According to my mother, the crew fell in love with me – after all, it’s not often you find a baby on a freighter!
 According to a note made by my father:

 We did arrive safely and after my parents completed some orientation and training at the mission headquarters in Tokyo, we settled in Karuizawa.
 Karuizawa is located near Nagano in the mountains north of Tokyo.
 I think we were there for two or three years, but I’m not really sure.
 While we were living there, I was joined by first a brother, then a sister.